emainas/emainas.github.io/_pages/about.md

   - /about.html
 ---

 My name is Lefteris and I am a theoretical/computational chemist.
-This website serves a dual purpose.
-Firstly, it provides me a platform to communicate and record the work that I have been doing.
-The second aspect is educational: Throughout the years of working as a theoretical/computational chemist I have accumulated knowledge and experience about various scientific topics and I wish to share that with everyone who is interested.
+This website serves one practical and one educational purpose.
+Firstly, it provides me a platform to record and demonstrate the work that I have been doing (like a more sophisticated CV).
+Secondly, I really enjoy communicating and teaching science and I intend to use the "Daily Lessons" tab in order to explain various complicated topics from thermodynamics, molecular simulations etc..
+Feel free to visit the "Research" tab to know more and also to send me an email.